"When is a person too old to need a parent?" Never.

 Process & Timeline

-On average, families working with PWNL are matched with their children within 8–12 months of finalizing their home study.
-The time it takes to be matched varies from family to family, so it is important to note that this timeframe is just an estimate.
+On average, families working with P.W.N.L are matched with their children within 8–12 months of finalizing their home study.
+The timeline to be matched with a child varies from family to family, so it is important to note that this timeframe is just an estimate.

 The PWNL adoption program is financed primarily through adoption fees, state contracts, grants, and donations.

 Fees are assessed on a sliding scale based on household income.
 It is important to note that PWNL can often contract with the placing state agency to pay a significant part of your adoption fees, but this is not a guarantee.
 So we ask that all families be prepared to pay the adoption fees.
 If you have questions about how the state contracts work, please contact our Community Outreach and Recruitment Specialist at info [at] barkerfoundation.org or call 301-664-9664.